oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-images-with-wit.md

    - Username: Must be of the form `<tenancy-name>/[auth-provider-name/]<username>`.
 The `auth-provider-name/` portion is only required when not using the default provider to authenticate to `cloud.oracle.com`.
    - Password: Must be the value an Auth Token associated with the user’s account.
-- By default, WIT (and therefore WKTUI) use BusyBox as the base image for an auxiliary image.
+- By default, WIT (and therefore WKT UI) use BusyBox as the base image for an auxiliary image.
 Because BusyBox typically comes from Docker Hub and Docker Hub has implemented anonymous pull request throttling, it is a good idea to enter a valid Docker Hub Username and Docker Hub Password to minimize the change of throttling-related errors while building the image.